dudeee/docs/README.md

 # Dude

- Dude is an easy platform for building extensible and smart bots.
+ Dude is an extensible framework for easily building smart bots.

  Creating bots has never been this fun, a set of awesome tools and a plugin ecosystem make sure you don't have to struggle with development of your next bot.